Jamesport Meeting House

 Jamesport Meeting House is a historic meeting house located at Jamesport in Suffolk County, New York.
 It is in the form of a 2-story gable-fronted building with a 1 1/2-story wing to the east.
 It features an open bell tower topped by a two-tiered, four-sided Mansard roof.

+Built in 1731, it originally served as a Puritan meeting house and house of worship.
+It now serves as a Unitarian Universalist church and a non-profit community center.

 It was added to the National Register of Historic Places in 2009.